Nuclei-Software/nuclei-tool-guide/source/libncrt/quick_start.rst

 | __SEGGER_RTL_free           | yes                  | yes               | no                  |
 +-----------------------------+----------------------+-------------------+---------------------+

-Before calling heap-related APIs such as malloc, you need to implement the initialization of the heap as shown in `init_libncrt_heap()`.
+Before calling heap-related APIs such as malloc, you need to implement the initialization of the heap as shown in nuclei-sdk `init_libncrt_heap() <https://github.com/Nuclei-Software/nuclei-sdk/blob/master/SoC/evalsoc/Common/Source/Stubs/libncrt/stubs.c>`__ .
 You can call the function during startup such as in the `startup.S` file.

 .. code-block:: c